ebd622/docs/encryption.md

 </p>

 #### Advantages
 Fast and efficient for large amounts of data.
+These are the main advantages.

 #### Disadvantages
 TODO